The-Mycelium-Network/project-template/CONTRIBUTOR_ROLES.md

 - Experience as an invited expert for at least six months.
 - Demonstrates a broad knowledge of the project across multiple areas.
-- Is able to exercise judgment for the good of the project, independent of the influence of other members.
+- Is able to exercise judgment for the good of the project, independent of the influence of other members or partners.
 - A history of mentoring other contributors.
 - Can commit to spending at least 16 hours per month working on the project.